 There is also a risk of attributing his failure to seize power entirely on this collection of senior officials

 Similarly, whilst these apparent efforts to undermine Corbyn’s 2017 election campaign would obviously have some detrimental impact, there is also a risk of attributing his failure to seize power entirely on this collection of senior officials.
 This again detracts attention away from perhaps more significant factors.
-It may also have been the radical policy, confusing Brexit stance, and of course the allegations of antisemitism which this document is ultimately responding to, that also dragged Labour’s campaign in 2017 and seemed to return to haunt Corbyn in the 2019 General election.
+The perception of radical policy, flimsy Brexit stance, and of course the allegations of antisemitism which this document is ultimately responding to are all more likely reasons for their successive losses.
+All of these dragged Labour’s campaign in 2017, and each of these returned to haunt Corbyn in the 2019 General election.

-In an awkward and clumsy shuffle away from the limelight, former General Secretary for Labour Iain McNicol stepped down from his front-bench position in the House of Lords not long after the report’s appearance.
+In a clumsy shuffle away from the limelight, former General Secretary for Labour Iain McNicol stepped down from his front-bench position in the House of Lords not long after the report’s appearance.
 He oversaw Labour HQ during the documented period until his resignation in 2018.